PradeepPs04/PetMart-Royale/README.md

 npm install
 ```

+3. Environment Variables

+Create a `.env` file in the server directory (sample env file is provided)
+Create a `.env` file in the client directory (sample env file is provided)

-3. Start the development servers:
+4. Start the development servers:

 For the server (in the server directory):
 ```bash